113ll3/Ibmclouddocscli/plugins/projects/projects-cli.md

 ```
 {: codeblock}

-### ProjectPrototypePatchDefinitionBlock
+### ProjectPrototypeDefinitionBlock
-{: #cli-project-prototype-patch-definition-block-example-schema}
+{: #cli-project-prototype-definition-block-example-schema}

-The following example shows the format of the ProjectPrototypePatchDefinitionBlock object.
+The following example shows the format of the ProjectPrototypeDefinitionBlock object.

 ```json